Dale Rose

 In addition to making pottery, I enjoy teaching people of all ages who want to learn basic hand-building and wheel-throwing techniques simply because I love creating with clay.
 I have taught pottery to children in after school programs and led workshops and classes for seniors at residential care facilities and community centers.
 Clay lends itself to a rich life review process and other therapeutic benefits.

-Today I make raku pottery and work with multicolor glazes on white stoneware.
+Recently, I am creating functional stoneware with sculptural elements.
 My work is currently on display and for sale in the Glass Tipi Gallery located in Ward, Colorado.

 My passion for being a ceramic artist is an endeavor I hope to continue for the rest of my life.